secureflag/recipes/README.md

 Whether you are exploring the API, testing out ideas, or looking for inspiration on how to integrate SecureFlag into your own organization, these examples are here to help you get up and running faster.

-## Git Hooks

-Bring SecureFlag training and guidance to your local workflow with Git hooks!

-### Assignment Completion Hook
+## Git Hook: SecureFlag Assignment Completion

-Enforce SecureFlag assignment completion requirements before allowing commits.
+Enforce SecureFlag assignment completion requirements before allowing pushes to remote repositories.

-This hook verifies that developers have completed their SecureFlag training assignments before they can commit code, ensuring continuous security compliance across your team.
+This hook verifies that developers have met configurable training requirements before they can push code, ensuring continuous security compliance across your team.
+The hook provides flexible configuration options to match your organization's security policies.

-**Key features:**
+**What does it do?**
+- Verifies that users meet one of three configurable assignment requirements:
+  - **Completed initial assignments**: All onboarding or initial training assignments are complete (default)
-- Blocks commits if required assignments are incomplete
+  - **Completed pending assignments**: All currently pending assignments are complete
-- Configurable requirements (initial assignments, pending assignments, or expired assignments)
-- Clear feedback with direct links to incomplete training
-- Easy setup with environment variables
+  - **No expired assignments**: The user has no assignments that have passed their deadline
+- **Blocks pushes** if the user has not met the configured requirement, with clear instructions on what needs to be completed

 📖 Read the [Assignment Hook README](/githooks-assignments/README.md) for setup instructions and details.

-### GHSA Advisory Training Hook
+## Git Hook: SecureFlag Training Based On GHSA Advisory

 Automatically enforce SecureFlag's vulnerability training compliance whenever a commit references a GitHub Security Advisory (GHSA).

-This hook scans commit messages for GHSA IDs and verifies that the committer has completed the required training for those specific vulnerabilities.
+This hook scans commit messages for GHSA IDs and verifies that the committer has completed the required training for those specific vulnerabilities, creating a direct link between vulnerability remediation and security training.

-**Key features:**
+**What does it do?**
-- Automatically detects GHSA IDs in commit messages
+- **Scans the commit message** for any GHSA IDs (e.g., `GHSA-xxxx-xxxx-xxxx`)
-- Verifies training completion via SecureFlag API
+- For each GHSA ID found:
+  - Checks the corresponding advisory in the current GitHub repository via the GitHub API
+  - Verifies, via the SecureFlag API, whether the committer has completed the required training for the referenced vulnerability
-- Provides direct links to required training modules
+- **Blocks the commit** if the committer has not completed the required training, and provides instructions and direct links to the relevant SecureFlag training
-- Integrates seamlessly with GitHub's security advisory system

 📖 Read the [GHSA Hook README](/githooks-ghsa/README.md) for setup instructions and details.